nojronatron/nojronatron.github.io/continuing-education/github-foundations-cert-notes.md

 - GitHub is a website with many related tools to support DVCS operations and lifecycle.
 - Primary GitHub Features: Issues, Discussions, Pull Requests, Notifications, Labels, Actions, Forks, and Projects.
+- Git is a distributed version control system (DVCS) that tracks changes to files.
+- Git enables many users to contribute to a project through tools like `branch` and `commit`, and to view other user's code though tools like `checkout`.

 The roles Git and GitHub play in SDLC: